 The final thing that will impact the price of the bricks you buy is the wholesaler.
 Yes, you can get super cheap bricks but remember what you are doing with them – does that really seem the best idea?

 There are also horror stories out there about people being ripped off about the price of bricks.
-That’s why using a reputable and quality wholesaler such as Armstrong Supplies is always the best way.
+That’s why using a reputable and quality wholesaler such as Armstrong Cheshire is always the best way.
 You will get a complete price, an accurate delivery time and the best bricks for any project that way.